abdulkadirozyurt/MicroserviceDemo/memory-bank/progress.md

 - **Gateway**: Ocelot routing to Product and Cart services.
 - **Service Discovery**: Consul integration via Steeltoe.
 - **Documentation**: `README.md` is accurate and includes all components.
+- **Containerization**: Dockerfiles for all services with optimized multi-stage builds.

 ## What's Left to Build
 - More robust error handling in services.